TheLongIslander/FunctionalProgrammingOfPatientScheduler/README.txt

-**IMPORTANT**: Including the 'cred.env' file is critical for email notifications to actually work.
-If this is not included, then this portion of the program will not function as it contains the token for Google authentication for the burner email address.

 **IMPORTANT**: Remember, if you want to test email notifications, please first use the 'update-emails' API endpoint to update the email to an email you have access to.
 Otherwise, the emails will be sent to newdoctor@example.com and newsecretary@example.com respectively!